-Additionally, please note that the Wastewater Regulations require compliance with the discharge regulations set forth therein at all times.
-Although you may be inspected at any time to assure compliance with the Wastewater Regulations, you will likely be inspected in the event (1) there is a change in ownership or tenancy of a facility, or (2) there is a related construction or remodeling project that requires a permit from the City.
-You will also be inspected in the event the City has reason to believe that illegal discharges are occurring.
+After construction of an approved pretreatment device, periodic evaluations from Water Utilities inspectors may occur at any time to assure compliance with ordinance, applicable codes, and state and federal laws.
+Additional inspections are likely if (1) there is a change in ownership, use, or occupancy of a facility, or (2) there is a related construction or remodeling project that requires a permit from the City.
+Pretreatment units will also be inspected if there are indications or evidence that illegal discharges may be occurring.